 Secure password generation

 Cerby provides tools to help generate new, strong passwords based on customizable strength requirements.
-These tools help users set passwords that meet internal or external standards, supporting a more secure posture across unmanaged apps.
+The password generator, available in the Cerby web app and browser extension, helps users set passwords that meet internal or external standards, supporting a more secure posture across unmanaged apps.

 Configurable viewing restrictions